Linux Secure Boot support for agents

 mokutil --import DS12.der

-For details about manually adding the public key to the MOK list, see the Red Hat documentation.
+For details about manually adding the public key to the MOK list, see your Linux documentation.

 - When prompted, enter a password that you will use later in this procedure.